specs-cli/specs-cli/README.md

 **Run Slash Command**: `/implement_feature_plan`

 This will generate the feature implementation code.
-You need to review it precisely!
+Review it carefully!

 ## Contributing